return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/broadcom/brcm80211/brcmfmac/p2p_c.rst

 -----------

 P2P needs mac addresses for P2P device and interface.
-If no device address it specified, these are derived from the primary net device, ie. the permanent ethernet address of the device.
+If no device address it specified, these are derived from a random ethernet address.

 .. _`brcmf_p2p_scan_is_p2p_request`: